Kirberger PC: a boutique law firm providing US visa and immigration services since 1998.

 P-1 Visa Entertainers

-P-1 Visa candidates must be part of an entertainment group, except for individual entertainers coming to the US to join a US-based or foreign-based entertainment group.
+A P-1 Visa candidate must be part of an entertainment group.
+The exception to this is individual entertainers coming to the US to join a US-based or foreign-based entertainment group.

 • The P-1 Visa candidate’s group must demonstrate sustained international recognition as outstanding in its area of specialty.